smithy-lang/smithy-rs/design/src/rfcs/rfc0004_retry_behavior.md

 For a summarized list of proposed changes, see the [Changes Checklist](#changes-checklist) section.

-It is not currently possible for users of the SDK to configure a client's retry behavior.
+It is not currently possible for users of the SDK to configure a client's maximum number of retry attempts.
 This RFC establishes a method for users to set the number of retries to attempt when calling a service and would allow users to disable retries entirely.

 Terminology
 -----------